dariocazzani/CarND-MPC-Project/README.md

  ![Kinematic model](images/kinematic_model_equations.png)

+ _Lf_ is a multiplicative factor that takes into account the distance from the front of the vehicle and its center of the gravity.
+ In other words: the larget the vehicle the slower it can turn

  #### Errors and a new vehicle state

  A controller activates the vehicle to follow the reference trajectory within a set of design requirements.